{{COMPONENT_DEST_HUB_LEDE_PARAGRAPH}} {{COMPONENT_DEST_HUB_ARTICLE_SUMMARY_TOP}} {{COMPONENT_DEST_HUB_INFO_TILES}} {{COMPONENT_DEST_HUB_TOC}}

-The Crab Market (Phsar Kdam)
+The crab market (Phsar Kdam)

 If Kep had only one argument, it would be this one.
-The crab market — Phsar Kdam in Khmer — is a row of stilt restaurants stretching along the shore, facing the Gulf of Thailand.
-Every morning, fishermen unload their live catches of freshly captured Portunus pelagicus crabs.
+The crab marketPhsar Kdam in Khmer — is a row of stilt restaurants stretching along the shore, facing the Gulf of Thailand.
+Every morning, fishermen unload their tanks of freshly caught Portunus pelagicus crabs.
 Cooks set up at dawn with their woks and clusters of fresh green pepper.
 By noon, the tables are packed.

-{{COMPONENT_KEP_CTA_CRAB_MARKET}}Koh Tonsay — Rabbit Island
+Koh Tonsay — Rabbit Island

 This may be the most haunting aspect of Kep, and one of the most unique architectural experiences in Southeast Asia.
-Scattered throughout the vegetation on the hills overlooking the coast, dozens of 1960s villas lie in ruins.
+Scattered among the vegetation on the hills overlooking the coast, dozens of 1960s villas lie in ruins.
 Some are completely collapsed.
-Others stand empty, their facades half-covered by the roots of century-old banyans, pools choked with water lilies, concrete stairs leading to terraces open to the void.
+Others stand empty, their facades half-covered by the roots of century-old banyans, pools overrun with water lilies, concrete stairs leading to terraces open to the void.

-Tip: a bike ride through the villa district takes one to two hours depending on your pace.
+Tip: a bike ride through the villa district takes one to two hours depending on pace.
 You can rent a bike in Kep (2–4 USD/day) or ask your accommodation for a map of the most accessible villas.
 Respect private properties — some villas now belong to families.

 Kep National Park